joshhighet/securitytools/README.md

 	_📱 Andriller - is software utility with a collection of forensic tools for smartphones.
 It performs read-only, forensically sound, non-destructive acquisition from Android devices._

 * [mobile/owasp-mstg](https://github.com/OWASP/owasp-mstg)
-	_The Mobile Security Testing Guide (MSTG) is a comprehensive manual for mobile app security testing and reverse engineering.
+	_The Mobile Application Security Testing Guide (MASTG) is a comprehensive manual for mobile app security testing and reverse engineering.
 It describes the technical processes for verifying the controls listed in the OWASP Mobile Application Security Verification Standard (MASVS)._

 * [mobile/Mobile-Security-Framework-MobSF](https://github.com/MobSF/Mobile-Security-Framework-MobSF)
 	_Mobile Security Framework (MobSF) is an automated, all-in-one mobile application (Android/iOS/Windows) pen-testing, malware analysis and security assessment framework capable of performing static and dynamic analysis._